-If you’re worried about calcium deficiencies and you’re not a fan of soy milk or other vegan alternatives, there are plant-based calcium pills available on the market for relatively cheap.
+If you’re worried about calcium deficiencies and you’re not a fan of soy milk or other vegan alternatives, you may want to try some plant-based calcium pills available on the market for relatively cheap.

-Around 99 percent of the calcium is our bodies is found in our bones and teeth, making it essential for a healthy body.
+Around 99 percent of the calcium in our bodies is found in our bones and teeth, making it essential for a healthy body.
 The remaining 1 percent is just lazy.

 You see, there are 2 different forms of iron:

-Animal-derived heme iron is much easier to come by for carnivores, yet some people living a meat-free lifestyle may already be getting their daily iron supply, especially if they’re consuming things like chickpeas and spinach.
-(3)
+Animal-derived heme iron is much easier to come by for carnivores, yet some people living a meat-free lifestyle may already be getting their daily iron supply, especially if they’re consuming things like chickpeas and spinach (2).

 Consuming too much of the stuff can lead to stomach problems and nasty side effects, so it’s worth assessing your eating habits and deciding whether you need additional supplements or not.
-Avoid taking in too much iron!
+Avoid taking in too much of this mineral!

-Whether you decide that you need extra supplements or not, it’s definitely an essential part of your diet.
-Iron helps your blood to carry oxygen around your body, and is especially crucial for menstruating women.
+Whether you decide that you need extra vegan iron supplements or not, it’s definitely an essential part of your diet.
+It helps your blood to carry oxygen around your body, and is especially crucial for menstruating women.

 “Lots of blood loss during periods can mean your iron levels are compromised.
-Women absorb iron more efficiently than men for this reason, but if you’re not eating enough iron-rich foods (for example if you’re on a vegan diet), you may benefit from an iron supplement.”
+Women absorb iron more efficiently than men for this reason, but if you’re not eating enough iron-rich foods (for example if you’re on a vegan diet), you may benefit from a supplement.”

 Zinc is great for creating new cells and enzymes in your body, helping you to process the protein, fat, and carbs in your food.

-People also credit its ability to heal wounds and produce radiant skin, hair, and nails.
-(4)
+People also credit its ability to heal wounds and produce radiant skin, hair, and nails (3).

-Sadly, the easiest way to obtain zinc is through animal products and wheat products.
+Sadly, while zinc can be found in sunflower or chia seeds, the easiest way to obtain zinc is through animal products and wheat products.
 This makes it difficult for vegans and gluten-free people to get enough of it in their diets.

 Ah, gelatin – the enemy of candy-loving veggies everywhere.
-You might be aware that certain candies and desserts contain this pesky animal-derived substance which comes from the bones of animals.
-Lovely.
+You might be aware that certain candies and desserts contain this pesky animal-derived substance that comes from the bones of animals; yummy..

 A lot of regular multivitamins and pills will come in a squishy gelatin coating which is easy to swallow for the user.

 Don’t worry, though.
-There are plenty of easy-to-swallow plant-based multivitamins on the market, as well as soluble powders and even chewable gummy supplements like the one I mentioned earlier from Natures Dynamic.
+There are plenty of easy-to-swallow plant-based alternatives on the market, as well as soluble powders and even chewable gummy supplements if you fancy giving your teeth a workout.